 A white Christmas wonderland.
 Credit: Oleg Magni via Pexels.

-"The magic of a White Christmas is so different to sweltering Aussie beaches and the conditions we're used to at home," say Emily Warbrick, General Manager of Snowscene Holidays in Brisbane.
+"The magic of a White Christmas is so different to sweltering Aussie beaches and the conditions we're used to at home," say Emily Warbrick, General Manager of Brisbane-based travel agency Snowscene Holidays.

 "For me, that’s the appeal of being abroad at Christmas.
 I've woken to magical Christmas mornings in the Italian Alps, and ski resorts like Sun Peaks and Whistler in British Columbia," adds Emily.

 Many Snowscene customers head overseas at Christmas as the northern hemisphere ski season aligns with Australian school holidays and the promise of a white yuletide.
 "It ticks those three boxes and, for some, escaping the heat of the Australian summer is a bonus," notes Emily.

 Even though the Christmas period is typically high season in popular ski destinations, Emily's position is that it's well worth the extra investment for a truly magical family Christmas getaway.

 Across the Snowscene office, Emily's colleague, Sandi McConnell also loves a white Christmas escape.
 Her favourite destinations?

 "Rothenburg, Germany, is a fortified 12th-century city of cobblestone lanes and charming half-timbered buildings—a wonderful step back in time into old-town medieval ambiance.
 It's beautiful, and something that every child and adult should see in their lifetime," says Sandi.